 - assist reviewers and staff for review panels at NIH who evaluate applications that include mixed methods research;

-OBSSR convened a Working Group of 19 individuals (see Appendix A. NIH Working Group on Developing Best Practices for Mixed Methods Research 31 KB) to review a preliminary draft of "best practices".
+OBSSR convened a Working Group of 19 individuals (see Appendix A. NIH Working Group on Developing Best Practices for Mixed Methods Research 31 KB) to review a preliminary draft of “best practices.”
 This Group was comprised of experienced scientists, research methodologists, and NIH health scientists.
 These individuals were selected because of their expertise in NIH investigations, their specific knowledge of mixed methods research, and their experience in the scientific review process.
-The composition of the Working Group was diverse with members representing fields such as public health, medicine, mental health professions, psychology, sociology, anthropology, social work, education, and nursing.
+The composition of the Working Group was diverse with members representing such fields as public health, medicine, mental health professions, psychology, sociology, anthropology, social work, education, and nursing.
 This Working Group met in late April 2011, and reviewed and made recommendations for the final document presented in this report.

 This report consists of seven sections:

 - The Need for Best Practices (53 KB)

 - The Nature and Design of Mixed Methods Research (82 KB)

 - Teamwork, Infrastructure, Resources, and Training for Mixed Methods Research (72 KB)

 - Developing an R Series Plan that Incorporates Mixed Methods Research (145 KB)